Janbolat Mamai

-Janbolat Mamai (Жанболат Мамай, also romanized as Zhanbolat Mamay) (born 15 June 1988) is a Kazakh journalist, opposition leader and political activist who serves as the leader of the Democratic Party of Kazakhstan, and was previously the editor of the Tribuna newspaper.
+Janbolat Mamai (Жанболат Мамай) (born 15 June 1988) is a Kazakh journalist, opposition leader, and political activist who serves as the leader of the Democratic Party of Kazakhstan, and was previously the editor of the Tribuna newspaper.
 Since his first arrest in 2012, Mamai has become a prominent figure in the Kazakh opposition.

 Early life and education

 Mamai was born in the city of Alma-Ata (now Almaty) on June 15, 1988 to a family of teachers.

 In 2007, he completed an internship at the National and Kapodistrian University of Athens.
 Mamai then continued his studies at the Kazakh Ablai Khan University of International Relations and World Languages at the Department of English Philology.

 Political activities

 Journalist at Zhas Alash

 Janbolat Mamai previously worked for the newspaper Zhas Alash.
 In his articles, Mamai discussed social problems and alleged corruption among high-ranking government officials.
 In a series titled “Billionaires.
 Who are they?"
 Mamai criticized many of Kazakhstan's richest figures.